 As alternatives to litigation-based divorce become more and more popular, many New Jersey couples are choosing mediation to resolve their legal disputes.
 Mediation is a great method to resolve complex issues including alimony, child support, child custody, division of assets, and more.
 However, mediation also requires that both parties are willing to take the necessary steps to respectfully and amicably adhere to the mediation process.
 Participants must select an experienced mediator, fully and accurately disclose their finances, maintain a cooperative mindset, and much more.

 The mediation attorneys of Jacobs Berger take pride in offering alternative conflict resolutions throughout New Jersey.
 Our firm is built on the belief that legal disputes do not need to come with unnecessary stress or finger pointing.
-Call our office today for a confidential and comprehensive case assessment regarding your divorce or other family law legal matter and the possibility of using mediation as a conflict resolution tool.
+Call our office today for a strategic planning session regarding your divorce or other family law legal matter and the possibility of using mediation as a conflict resolution tool.

 The Financial Disclosure Process